Salesforce-Async-Messaging/key-command-line-utility/CreatingCertificates.md

 ## Generate Certificate and Private Key

 The following command helps you generate a test certificate using a command from the [OpenSSL toolkit](https://www.openssl.org/).
-Replace `PrivateKeyFileName.key` with the filename you want to use for the private key and replace `PublicCertFileName.key` with the filename you want to use for the public certificate file.
+Replace `PrivateKeyFile.key` with the filename you want to use for the private key and replace `PublicCertFile.key` with the filename you want to use for the public certificate file.

 ```
-openssl req -x509 -newkey rsa:2048 -nodes -keyout PrivateKeyFileName.key -out PublicCertFileName.crt -sha256 -days 365
+openssl req -x509 -newkey rsa:2048 -nodes -keyout PrivateKeyFile.key -out PublicCertFile.crt -sha256 -days 365
 ```

 ## Generate Public Key

 The following command helps you generate a public key from the private key.
-Replace `PrivateKeyFileName.key` with the private key filename you created earlier.
-Replace `PublicKeyFileName.key` with the filename you want to use for the public key.
+Replace `PrivateKeyFile.key` with the private key filename you created earlier.
+Replace `PublicKeyFile.key` with the filename you want to use for the public key.

 ```
-openssl rsa -in PrivateKeyFileName.key -pubout -out PublicKeyFileName.key
+openssl rsa -in PrivateKeyFile.key -pubout -out PublicKeyFile.key
 ```

 ## Next Steps